shobhit-garg/shobhit-garg.github.io/_posts/blog/2016-05-01-commonjs-and-amd.markdown

 {% endhighlight %}

-dep1 and dep2 are other modules which would be loaded before calling this.It follows asynchronous approach that means dep1 and dep2 would be loaded asynchronously.
+dep1 and dep2 are other modules which would be loaded before calling this.
+It follows asynchronous approach that means dep1 and dep2 would be loaded asynchronously.

 A typical `COMMONJS` module looks like this: